-Clinical Guideline Recommendations (2012) 79 hypercholesterolemia or combined hyperlipidemia.
-(2012) Selective cholesterol absorption inhibitors are not used as monotherapy to decrease LDL-C. Bile acid sequestrants also decrease TC and LDL-C, but tend to increase TG.
-Fibrates and niacin are used primarily for TG lowering and increasing HDL-C, while fish oils (omega-3 fatty acids) in doses of 2 to 4 g/day are used for TG lowering.
-Fibrates are the drugs of choice for patients with severely elevated TG, and prescription omega-3 fatty acids might be added if elevated TG is not decreased adequately.
-Drug combinations Patients with dyslipidemia, particularly those with established cardiovascular disease, diabetes, or asymptomatic high risk patients, may not always reach treatment targets; therefore, combination treatment may be needed.
+Clinical Guideline Recommendations (2007) 83 in children is needed to evaluate the long term efficacy and safety and impact on the atherosclerotic disease process.
+Niacin is rarely used to treat the pediatric population.
+Given the reported poor tolerance, the potential for very serious adverse effects, and the limited available data, niacin cannot be routinely recommended but may be considered for selected patients.
+This guideline does not contain recommendations regarding the use of omega-3 acid ethyl esters.
+European Society of Drugs Cardiology and Other Currently available lipid-lowering drugs include statins, fibrates, bile acid Societies: Guidelines on sequestrants, niacin, and selective cholesterol absorption inhibitors (e.g., Cardiovascular ezetimibe).
+Disease Prevention Statins, by reducing LDL-C, reduce cardiovascular morbidity and mortality as well as the need for coronary artery interventions. in Clinical Practice Statins should be used as the drugs of first choice in patients with (2012) 84 hypercholesterolemia or combined hyperlipidemia.
+Selective cholesterol absorption inhibitors are not used as monotherapy to decrease LDL-C. Bile acid sequestrants also decrease total cholesterol and LDL-C, but tend to increase triglyceride. • Fibrates and niacin are used primarily for triglyceride lowering and increasing HDL-C, while fish oils (omega-3 fatty acids) in doses of 2 to 4 g/day are used for triglyceride lowering.
+Fibrates are the drugs of choice for patients with severely elevated triglyceride, and prescription omega-3 fatty acids might be added if elevated triglyceride is not decreased adequately.
+Drug combinations Patients with dyslipidemia, particularly those with established ardiavaaular diabatea, ar asymptometic high risk patients, may cardiovascular disease, diabetes, or asymptomatic high risk patients, may not always reach treatment targets; therefore, combination treatment may be needed.
 Combinations of a statin and a bile acid sequestrants or a combination of a statin and ezetimibe can be used for greater reduction in LDL-C than can be achieved with either agent used as monotherapy.
 Another advantage of combination therapy is that lower doses of statins can be utilized, thus reducing the risk of adverse events associated with high dose statin therapy.
 However, statins should be used in the highest tolerable dose to reach LDL-C target level before combination therapy is initiated.
-Combinations of niacin and a statin increase HDL-C and decrease TG better than either drug used as monotherapy, but flushing is the main adverse event with niacin, which may affect compliance.
-Fibrates, particularly fenofibrate, may be useful, not only for decreasing TG and increasing HDL-C, but can further lower LDL-C when administered in combination with a statin.
-If target levels cannot be reached with maximal doses of lipid-lowering therapy or combination therapy, patients will still benefit from treatment to the extent to which dyslipidemia has been improved.
+Combinations of niacin and a statin increase HDL-C and decrease triglyceride better than either drug used as monotherapy, but flushing is the main adverse event with niacin, which may affect compliance. • Fibrates, particularly fenofibrate, may be useful, not only for decreasing triglyceride and increasing HDL-C, but can further lower LDL-C when administered in combination with a statin.
+If target levels cannot be reached with maximal doses of lipid-lowering therapy or combination therapy, patients will still benefit from treatment to therapy or combination therapy, patients will still benefit from treatment to the extent to which dyslipidemia has been improved.
 In these patients, increased attention to other risk factors may help to reduce total risk.
-American Association Treatment Goals of Clinical Endocrinologists: Guidelines for the Management of Dyslipidemia and Prevention of Atherosclerosis (2012) 80 In adults of both sexes, AACE recommends a target LDL-C concentration <100 and <70 mg/dL in all patients at very high risk.
-For patients with diabetes mellitus, AACE recommends an LDL-C <100 mg/dL, and in those with one or more additional risk factor(s) (e.g., existing CVD), the recommended LDL-C goal is <70 mg/dL.
-AACE concurs with the American Academy of Pediatrics that acceptable, borderline, and high LDL-C levels for children and adolescents are less than 110 mg/dL, 110 to 129 mg/dL, and 130 mg/dL or greater, respectively.
-AACE recommends raising HDL-C levels as much as possible, but minimally to greater than 40 mg/dL in both men and women.
-Exclude secondary causes (e.g., cigarette smoking, certain drugs, genetic factors) of isolated low HDL-C. AACE then recommends pharmacologic interventions if HDL-C levels are low and other risk factors are present (including borderline elevated LDL-C levels, a family history of premature CAD, or a personal history of CAD).
-AACE does not recommend increasing HDL-C levels alone (i.e., low HDL-C without any
+National Institute for Statin therapy is recommended as part of the management strategy for Health and Clinical the primary prevention of cardiovascular disease for adults who have a the primary prevention of cardiovascular disease for adults who have a